 Butterflies are flying insects best known for their, usually, bright coloured wings and fluttering flight technique.
 Butterflies share many similar characteristics as moths and there is very little difference between these two insects.
 Butterflies start out life as an egg, which hatch after about two weeks into caterpillars.
 After this . . .
 Read more

 Narwhals are unique looking whales with long straight tusks that begin on the left side of the upper jaw.
 These tusks are found in most male narwhals, but only about 15% of females grow similar tusks.
 Narwhals are a species of medium sized whale and they are most closely related . . .
 Read more

-Jackals are a member of the canine family and are closely related to other members of this family such as domestic dogs, wolves, coyotes and other species.
-The term jackal was once used for many members of the wolf family, but today it refers to just three species; black-backed jackal, . . .
+Jackals hold a unique position in the canine family, being closely related to a variety of other members such as domestic dogs, wolves, and coyotes.
+Although the term “jackal” was once a broad classification for many members of the wolf family, it is now specific to three particular species: the . . .
 Read more

 The dodo was a large flightless bird was native to the Island of Mauritius (located to the east of Africa and Madagascar).
 This species is best known for becoming extinct in the 17th century, with the last sighting of this species in 1688.
 The extinction of this bird brought about . . .
 Read more